 Suppose for example a theist named Theophilus replies that the reason why God allows horrible things to happen is that in God’s eyes it is good for us humans to try to overcome and wipe it out (by advances in medical technology, learning to share our food with the hungry, etc.) with the limited abilities we have, and that it’s better for humans to do this than God doing it for us.
 And so with this view of what is good God does not intervene, because the existence of this suffering cannot be removed without also destroying the greater good of us humans trying to overcome the evil that causes it.
 Like any good theist, Theophilus believes that God’s view of goodness is correct (since an omniscient God believes only what is true) and better than any competing view of moral goodness.

 The atheist could reply saying that Theophilus’s view of goodness is incorrect and that it would be better (for example) to give humans superpowers that would enable them to easily eliminate the evil that causes suffering, rather than limiting humanity’s ability in the way that Theophilus thinks is good.
-But if the atheist replies that Theophilus’s view of moral goodness is wrong and that a perfectly good being would not behave in the way Theophilus thinks, for this reply to be successful the atheist would have to believe that his own view of moral goodness is objectively better than Theophilus’s view, and the atheist will have to say that Theophilus’s moral standard (which he thinks a perfectly good God would have) is objectively incorrect as opposed to the just not liking it very much.
-A successful argument from evil requires the existence of an objective moral standard.
+But if the atheist replies that Theophilus’s view of moral goodness is wrong and that a perfectly good being would not behave in the way Theophilus thinks, for this reply to be successful the atheist would have to believe that his own view of moral goodness is objectively better than Theophilus’s view, and the atheist will have to say that Theophilus’s moral standard (which he thinks a perfectly good God would have) is objectively incorrect as opposed to just not liking it very much.

+Why does a successful argument from evil requires the existence of an objective moral standard?
+I think it becomes clear when we reflect on the following question.
 For the atheist who denies the existence of objective moral values, how could an atheist reasonably respond to Theophilus’s claim about it being good for God to allow evil?
 Say “I don’t believe an objective moral standard exists, but if did exist, it would be my standard and not yours”?
 Without conceding the existence of an objective moral standard, the atheist doesn’t appear to have any grounds for thinking that if God existed he would adopt the atheist’s moral standard instead of Theophilus’s.
-So without conceding the existence of an objective moral standard, the atheist is powerless to attack even facile reasons for why a perfectly good God would allow evil, at least if such reasons match the theist’s view of moral goodness (as in the case of Theophilus).
-And it is relatively trivial to construct a view of goodness that is consistent with a perfectly good God allowing evil in the world, as the example of Theophilus illustrates.
-All things considered then, it seems to me that Rosenberg as an atheist who rejects the existence of an objective moral standard should never have used an argument from evil against theism.
+So without conceding the existence of an objective moral standard, the atheist is powerless to attack even facile reasons for why a perfectly good God would allow evil, at least when such reasons are consistent with the theist’s view of moral goodness.